Characters: Umineko When They Cry Witches

 - Friendly Enemy: The true relationship between her and Bernkastel.
 More the former than the latter, in fact, to stave off boredom.

 - The Gloves Come Off: In Episode 8, she stops holding back and starts fighting Bern seriously.
-For one, she can create black holes on a whim.

 - Go-Karting with Bowser: Bernkastel is her sworn enemy/love-hate buddy/plaything, and they've always been on opposite sides.
 It does not stop them from having slumber parties.